Does Hot Water Weigh More Than Cold? The Surprising Truth About Temperature and Mass

 Molecular Motion and Kinetic Energy

 Temperature is a measure of average kinetic energy—the energy of motion—for molecules.
-Think about it: heat transfers energy to water molecules, causing them to vibrate faster.
-Day to day, this increased motion weakens the hydrogen bonds between molecules, allowing them to spread apart.
+Heat transfers energy to water molecules, causing them to vibrate faster.
+This increased motion weakens the hydrogen bonds between molecules, allowing them to spread apart.
 The water expands, its volume increases, but its mass remains constant.

 Density and Buoyancy